Botanical Name: Borago officinalis L.

 The borage leaves contain small amounts of pyrrolizidine alkaloids found to be toxic to the liver.
 However, the levels of those toxic alkaloids are extremely low.

 The oil from the seeds is rich in gamma-linolenic acid (GLA), an omega-6 fatty acid.
-Amount of GLA in the oil ranges from 20 to 27 percent.
+The amount of GLA in the oil ranges from 20 to 27 percent.

 The oil also contains about 10 percent alpha-linolenic acid (ALA), an omega-3 fatty acid.